The Reed's CommunityBack

 Shahin was a Foundation boarder at Reed’s from 1995 to 2002.
 He was born in Tehran in the middle of the Iran–Iraq War, during which time his family were separated from their father.
 Desperate, his mother fled the country with her two young sons to seek sanctuary.
 She worked extremely hard to look after them, at the cost of her own physical and mental health.
 However, she knew that a good education was the key to a new life for her sons and she discovered a school with a Founder that agreed.

 After Reed’s, Shahin read Law at University of London.
 He was awarded a full sponsorship to attend Law School and was subsequently recruited by one of the world's pre-eminent law firms, Clifford Chance.
-He is a qualified solicitor and is now Director of Legal Services at Thomson Reuters.
-Married with a young daughter and a baby son, Shahin hopes to send them both to Reed’s one day!
+He is a qualified solicitor and is now an Associate Partner at Ernst & Young.
+Shahin is married to a fellow Old Reedonian and has two young children - he hopes to send them both to Reed’s one day!